turingschool/mod-0-curriculum/shared/fe/conditionals.md

 ## If Statements

->For the practice activities in this section, you can use the Dev Tools Console, create a JavaScript file in your Terminal and edit it in Atom, or use an online IDE such as repl.it - it's your preference!
+>For the practice activities in this section, you can use the Dev Tools Console, create a JavaScript file in your Terminal and edit it in Atom, or use an online IDE such as replit - it's your preference!

 <span class="vocab">If statements</span> are the most common form of conditionals.
 The logic of an <code>if statement</code> in JavaScript follows the same logic in other programming languages.